-1. The following medals can be received by an individual only once: Minuteman Award, National Society Medal of Distinguished Service, State Medal of Distinguished Service, Patriot Medal, Gold and Silver Good Citizenship Medals, Law Enforcement Medal, Fire Safety Commendation Medal, Emergency Medical Services Commendation Medal, and the Gold / Silver / Bronze SAR Color Guard Medals.
+1. The following medals can be received by an individual only once: Minuteman Award, National Society Medal of Distinguished Service, State Medal of Distinguished Service, Chapter Medal of Distinguished Service, Patriot Medal, Gold and Silver Good Citizenship Medals, Law Enforcement Medal, Fire Safety Commendation Medal, Emergency Medical Services Commendation Medal, Life Saving Medal, Medal for Heroism and the Gold, Silver and Bronze SAR Color Guard Medals.

-2. The following medals can be received only once for service at each of the National, District, Society and Chapter levels: the Meritorious Service Medal and the Martha Washington Medal.
+2. The Meritorious Service Medal and the Lydia Darragh Medal can be received only once for service at each of the District, State and Chapter levels but may be received multiple times at the National level.

-3. The SAR Daughters of Liberty Medal and SAR Medal of Appreciation can be presented more than once for additional service to the SAR rendered after the presentation of a medal or oak leaf cluster.
+3. The SAR Daughters of Liberty Medal, Martha Washington Medal and SAR Medal of Appreciation can be presented more than once for additional service to the SAR rendered after initial presentation of a medal by oak leaf cluster.